 Your chest tightens before the meeting even starts.
 One small worry — a missed email, a passing comment from a friend — snowballs inside your head until you're certain the worst is about to happen.
 If this sounds familiar, you may be experiencing catastrophizing: one of the most common and quietly exhausting patterns the anxious mind creates.

 Catastrophizing isn't a character flaw.
 It's a cognitive habit — one that millions of Americans struggle with, often without realizing there's a name for it.
-The good news is that it can be recognized, interrupted, and gradually rewired.
 This guide will walk you through what catastrophic thinking actually is, why your brain does it, and six evidence-based techniques that genuinely help.

 What Is Catastrophizing?